Tamborine Mountain: Important Bird Area

+Roads

+A group of roads provides access to the mountain community from various lowland localities.
+These roads ensure continuity of access in times of flooding or other natural disasters, and during planned maintenance activities.

 History

-Tamborine Mountain was inhabited by Aboriginal People for tens of thousands of years and, at the time of early European settlement, lay in the territory of the Wangerriburras.
-The origin of the name Tamborine comes from the Anglicised version of the Aboriginal word Jambreen from the Yugambeh language.
-The spelling also appears on early records as Tchambreem and even Goombireen, which means 'wild lime' and refers to the finger lime trees growing on the mountain.
+Tamborine Mountain was inhabited by Aboriginal people for tens of thousands of years and, at the time of early British colonisation, it was in territory of the Wanggeriburra clan of the Yugambeh people.
+The origin of the name Tamborine comes from the anglicised version of the word Jambreen from the Yugambeh language.
+The spelling also appears on early records as Tchambreem, Tamboreen and even Goombireen, meaning "place of yams", and refers only to a specific vicinity within the modern day settlement of Tamborine.
+The actual mountain had a different name which appears to have not been recorded.

+By the late 1850s, most of the Wanggeriburra had left the region.

-Prior to settlement, the mountain was covered with a diverse range of forest types.
+Prior to British settlement, the mountain was covered with a diverse range of forest types.
 Unlike the lower land surrounding the mountain, the thick scrub on the mountain was seen as a barrier to settlement so the mountain was not opened for selection until 1875.
 However, the selectors were living in the surrounding area and being within 15 miles of their selections were exempt from the requirements to live on their selections.
 Most did not develop the land and sold it once they were granted freehold.
 In 1878 the first selectors settled on the mountain blocks: John O'Callaghan (deputising for William Walsh) and his nephew, E.H.
 O'Callaghan.
 By 1886 most of the mountain had been selected but electoral rolls and church records suggest very few people were living on the mountain.

-On 30 January 1893 auctioneers Arthur Martin & Co offered 128 blocks of land, mostly 2 acre lots, in the St Bernard Estate, bounded by Alpine Terrace to the north and to the south by Power Parade, St Bernard Street and Siganto Street.
+On 30 January 1893, auctioneers Arthur Martin & Co offered 128 blocks of land, mostly 2 acre lots, in the St Bernard Estate, bounded by Alpine Terrace to the north and to the south by Power Parade, St Bernard Street and Siganto Street.
 The lots were described as suitable for gentlemen's residences with "scenery unsurpassed in Australia" and for the shooter "turkeys, pigeons, wallabies and kangaroos abound".

 Tambourine Mountain Provisional School opened in February 1893 in a small cottage provided by William Geissman.
 On 2 February 1900 it became Tambourine Mountain State School, later adopting the spelling Tamborine Mountain State School.

 Much clearing for agriculture took place, though efforts were made to protect the natural values of the area, with Witches Falls National Park (now part of the Tamborine National Park) being declared in 1908, the first in Queensland.
 The Tamborine National Park is made up of 12 separate sections of land, mainly remnant rainforest, on the plateau and surrounding foothills.
 A tourist road to the mountain was opened in 1924.

 St Bernard State School opened on 27 January 1914.